Jahnoah Markelo

 Jahnoah Guevara Markelo (born 4 January 2003) is a Dutch football player.
-He plays as a right winger for Eredivisie club Go Ahead Eagles.
+He plays as a right winger for Swiss Super League club Zürich.

-Career
+Club career

 On 19 May 2022, Markelo signed a three-year contract with Go Ahead Eagles.

 He made his Eredivisie debut for Go Ahead Eagles on 27 August 2022 in a game against Sparta Rotterdam.

+In Summer 2024, Markelo moved to Slovenian PrvaLiga club NK Celje, but already on 10 September 2024, he moved to Swiss Super League club FC Zürich starting of their reserve team.
+However, he quickly became part of the first team, playing 26 league games and scoring 4 goals in the season for FC Zürich.
+In September 2025, he extended his contract with Zürich until 2030.

+International career

+Markelo was called up to the Suriname national team for a set of 2026 FIFA World Cup qualification matches in November 2025.

 Personal life

+Markelo was born in the Netherlands to a Curaçaoan-born father and half-Surinamese mother.
 His older brother Nathangelo Markelo is also a footballer.